dominatordq/iProtektFileTransfer/README.md

 The CSV files must follow the CSV File Format above.

 ## Step-by-Step Guide
   1. Generate a public/private SSH key pair.
-Send your public key to dom@iprotekt.ai to set up your SFTP directory.
+Send your public key to dom@iprotekt.ai.
+Hang on to your private key, you will need it to connect to your iProtekt SFTP directory.
   2. Export transaction (betting) data to a CSV of your user-base spanning either the previous year-to-date **(historical data)** or the previous day **(realtime data)**.
 Make sure to encrypt each 'user_id' for security purposes.
   3. Follow the steps outlined in **How to Send A File** below.
   4. Be sure to refresh your SFTP connection periodically over the next minute or so.
 If your file contains an error, an error log will appear in the current directory you are in.
 If your file contains no errors, a success log will appear.